25 Fun Facts About Dominica

 The boiling lake in Dominica (Shutterstock)

-19. The movie Pirates of the Caribbean: Dead Man’s Chest starring Johnny Depp, Orlando Bloom and Keira Knightley, was filmed in Dominica.
+19. Much of the movie Pirates of the Caribbean: Dead Man’s Chest, starring Johnny Depp, Orlando Bloom and Keira Knightley, was filmed in Dominica.

 20. Dominica is home to an endangered species of frog known as the “mountain chicken”.
 Found only on the islands of Dominica and nearby Montserrat, the frog was a delicacy among islanders as it tasted like chicken.
 However, the species is now protected after a fungus wiped out nearly 80% of the island’s population in the early 2000s.